Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: CC-based upper bounds on key rates and the resulting noise thresholds

 \subsubsection{Finite visibility}

-In this Section, we will study the $(2,2,2,2)$-, the $(2,3,2,2)$-, and the $(2,4,2,2)$-scenarios, and compute an upper bound on the two-way key rates~\eqref{eq:r_twoway_UB_ind_attack}, using the intrinsic information~\eqref{eq:intrinsic_info}.
-Note that we are mainly reproducing calculations from Ref.~\cite{Farkas2021}.
-Since in the scenario that we are considering, Alice and Bob announce their inputs, the tripartite correlations from which Alice and Bob attempt to extract a secure key can be written as in Eq.~\eqref{eq:CC_tripart}, from which one can compute an upper bound on the intrinsic information, by choosing a suitable post-processing for Eve.
+In this section, we consider the case of the visibility being finite ($V<1$) instead, for which we now study not only the $2222$- and $2322$-scenarios, but also for completeness the $2422$-scenario introduced in \citeref{SGP+20}.
+Similarly to the above, we compute non-trivial upper bounds on two-way key rates in the form of \eqnref{eq:r_twoway_UB_mapEF} of the main text, $\rtwoway(A\leftrightarrow B)\le I(A\!:\!B|F)$, by identifying sufficient forms of the conditional mutual information $I(A\!:\!B|F)$.
+Since in the scenario that we are considering Alice and Bob announce their inputs, the tripartite correlations from which Alice and Bob attempt to extract a secure key can be written as in \eqnref{eq:CC_tripart} of the main text, from which one can then compute the necessary conditional mutual information after choosing a suitable post-processing map, $E\to F$, for Eve.
+Nonetheless, let us note for completeness that we are primarily reproducing here calculations from our \citeref{Farkas2021}.

-\paragraph{$(2,3,2,2)$-scenario.} Consider here the CHSH-based DIQKD protocol with an added key setting for Bob.
-The ideal correlation shared between Alice and Bob is given by
+\paragraph{$2322$-scenario.} Consider here the CHSH-based DIQKD protocol with an added key setting for Bob.
+Let us recall that the ideal correlation shared between Alice and Bob is given by \eqnref{eqs:biased_CHSH}, i.e.: